fd0e/site-1/wiki/pages/teaching-and-learning.md

 good code is efficient code, and part of learning to be a good programmer is learning how to develop elegant solutions that use the minimum system resources necessary.  this is hard! but it is even more important on a multi-user system like tilde.team.

+some resource limits are established through /etc/security/limits.conf  --you can read this file yourself to see what they are.

+beyond those limits, we simply ask that you monitor your code and be considerate of others on the system.

 as we develop more learning resources on the tilde.team wiki, we will provide some guidance about how to profile your code.  of course, a quick web search for "code profiling [your language]" will give you a lot of help as well.

 ## 4. learning how to build a learning environment